ABOUT

 The Importance of Microelectronics

 Microelectronics are vital to almost every aspect of modern life and are increasingly at the heart of US national defense and security.
 The US is facing an increasingly large gap between its domestic needs and microelectronics design and manufacturing capabilities, resulting in a growing dependence on foreign suppliers.
 While Midwestern universities (such as Purdue University, Indiana University, University of Illinois, and Michigan State University), the Department of Defense / NSWC Crane, and local contractors are very active in the fields of microelectronics, recruiting enough students and workers to this sector remains a major need.
 It is now vital to bring students into this area much earlier to maximize the chances that they consider these sorts of high-paying career opportunities available in their region.
-Therefore, the challenge is to rapidly increase the K-12 awareness of and interest in DoD-prioritized areas in a scalable way.
+Therefore, the challenge is to rapidly increase the K-12 awareness of and interest in prioritized microelectronics areas in a scalable way.

 Job growth in the semiconductor industry workforce is expected to eclipse 30%, reaching over 115,00 jobs by 2030.
 View Infographic >